offconvex/offconvex.github.io/_posts/2019-07-10-trajectories-linear-nets.md

 Obviously the problem is ill-posed if we assume nothing about $M$ $-$ the loss $L(W)$ is underdetermined, i.e. has multiple optima, and it would be impossible to tell (without access to unobserved entries) if one solution is better than another.
 The standard assumption (which has many [practical applications](https://en.wikipedia.org/wiki/Matrix_completion#Applications)) is that the ground truth matrix $M$ is low-rank, and thus the goal is to find, from among all global minima of the loss $L(W)$, one with minimal rank.
 The classic algorithm for achieving this is to find the matrix with minimum [*nuclear norm*](https://en.wikipedia.org/wiki/Matrix_norm#Schatten_norms).
-This is a convex program, which *given enough observed entries* (and under mild technical assumptions) recovers the ground truth matrix exactly (cf. [Candes and Recht](https://statweb.stanford.edu/~candes/papers/MatrixCompletion.pdf)).
+This is a convex program, which *given enough observed entries* (and under mild technical assumptions $-$ "incoherence") recovers the ground truth exactly (cf. [Candes and Recht](https://statweb.stanford.edu/~candes/papers/MatrixCompletion.pdf)).
 We're interested in the regime where the number of revealed entries is too small for the classic algorithm to succeed.
 There it can be beaten by a simple deep learning approach, as described next.